ourresearch/research-level-altmetrics/post.md

 ## how much online impact are they having?

 There are a few ways to look at the total amount of online impact each researcher is having.
-We'll look at three:
+We'll examine three:

 * counts of mentions
 * source-weighted mention counts using Altmetric score